takuoka/Dribbble-GIF-bot/README.md

 DribbbleGif
 ===========

-if you use this, please write config/config.exs for "ExTwitter".
+if you use this, please write `config/config.exs` to use "ExTwitter".

+And run with `sh run.sh`.